COVID 19

 - Virginia Dept of Health has COVID-19 testing sites by region in VA

-- Walgreens has free COVID testing – (multiple locations)
+- Walgreens has COVID testing – (multiple locations)

 Practice self-care if you have COVID-19